MAIF/pulumi-dynamic-provider-otoroshi/README.md

 Since every resource configuration is stored in git, you cannot specify **confidentials informations** (i.e.: secrets, password, token, etc...).
 It is better to use an external vault to store them and use reference in Otoroshi.

-Follow this documentation to configure and enable [secrets management](https://maif.github.io/otoroshi/manual/topics/secrets.html) in Otoroshi.
+Follow this documentation to configure and enable <a href="https://maif.github.io/otoroshi/manual/topics/secrets.html" target="_blank">secrets management</a> in Otoroshi.

 After setting up, you can use reference instead of confidential information (See link above for reference format).